-- 5. If there is no standing water, use meter tapes to navigate to the target sampling location. - 6.
-If there is standing water along the plot borders and meter tapes are difficult or impossible to use, prepare to use the laser rangefinder in HD mode to locate X,Y sampling locations. - a.
+- 7. If there is enough standing water in the plot to make meter tapes difficult or inefficient to use, use the laser rangefinder set to HD mode to locate X, Y sampling locations. - a.
 Two technicians must work together.
-One stands at the selected reference marker and operates the laser rangefinder in HD mode.
-The other navigates to the first potential xlocation, following the directions of the rangefinder operator and using the reflective tape so that an accurate horizontal distance measurement can be obtained. - i.
-The rangefinder operator must ensure that the angle (azimuth) is as close to 90° as possible from True North when measuring the x-coordinate distance. - ii.
-Anything metal worn by the rangefinder operator will compromise azimuth measurements (glasses with metal arms, watches, rings, etc) and should be removed. - iii.
-Place a pin flag, stake, or other marker of appropriate height at this first potential x-location. - b.
-The rangefinder operator then moves to stand directly over the pin flag or marker.
-Using either a measuring tape or the TruPulse in HD mode with a reflective surface, work with the second technician to locate the y-coordinate location.

-- i.
-Make sure that the angle (azimuth) is as close to 0° as possible (True North) when measuring the y-coordinate distance. - 7.
-Place a clean pin flag, stake, or other marker at the potential X,Y location
+One stands at the selected plot marker and operates the laser rangefinder.
+The second person navigates to the first potential Xlocation, following the directions of the rangefinder operator and using the reflective tape or reflector stick, so that an accurate horizontal distance measurement can be obtained. - b.
+The rangefinder operator must ensure that the angle (azimuth) is as close to 90° as possible from True North when measuring the X-coordinate distance. - Anything metal worn by the rangefinder operator will compromise azimuth measurements (glasses with metal arms, watches, rings, etc) and should be removed and kept far enough away from the rangefinder (the larger the amount of metal, the farther away). - c.
+Place a marker, such as a pin flag, stake, or other marker of appropriate height given the water level, at the X-location. - d.
+The rangefinder operator then moves to stand directly over the marker.
+Using either a measuring tape or the TruPulse in HD mode with a reflective surface, work with the second technician to locate the Y-coordinate location. - e.
+Make sure that the angle (azimuth) is as close to 0° as possible (True North) and measure the Y-coordinate distance. - f.
+Place a clean marker at the potential X, Y location